yunuskorkmaz/docs.tr-tr/docs/framework/wcf/samples/knownassemblyattribute.md

 }
 ```

- <span data-ttu-id="69361-109">Başka bir proje, sunucusuyla iletişim kuran ve sunduğu yöntemleri çağıran istemciye karşılık gelir.</span><span class="sxs-lookup"><span data-stu-id="69361-109">Another project corresponds to the client, which communicates with the server and invokes the methods that it exposes.</span></span> <span data-ttu-id="69361-110">İstemcinin tanımı aşağıdaki örnekte gösterilmiştir.</span><span class="sxs-lookup"><span data-stu-id="69361-110">The definition of the client is shown in the following example.</span></span>
+ <span data-ttu-id="b0aea-109">Başka bir proje, sunucuyla iletişim kuranve açığa çıkardığı yöntemleri çağıran istemciye karşılık gelir.</span><span class="sxs-lookup"><span data-stu-id="b0aea-109">Another project corresponds to the client, which communicates with the server and invokes the methods that it exposes.</span></span> <span data-ttu-id="b0aea-110">İstemcinin tanımı aşağıdaki örnekte gösterilmiştir.</span><span class="sxs-lookup"><span data-stu-id="b0aea-110">The definition of the client is shown in the following example.</span></span>

 ```csharp
  // Client implementation code.